 Beginning in kindergarten when he first helped some fellow classmates understand their math homework, he sensed a desire to tutor, coach, and support others.
 Acting on his desire to tutor is how he lives out God’s purpose.

 He also points out that everyone experiences tutoring — from managers, mentors, coaches, advisors and other helpers.
 Some people use alternative methods such as buying a research paper for sale online to help them, but Norwood finds tutoring has helped many people in their life.
 “As I travel my journey with and for Christ,” Norwood says, “I’ve witnessed that tutoring is a form of action-based discipleship for education and life.
 In the academic sense most tutoring relationships are short lived, but it only takes one comment to change the life trajectory of a struggling student or broaden the horizons of an exceptional student.”
 This service would operate just like an Augusta Tutoring service would work with their students.

 Norwood was able to further explore this love of tutoring when he joined XCEL Educational Services, as a business consultant in 2002.
 XCEL Educational Services is a for-profit educational services company that focuses on tutoring higher levels of math and science.
-He became CEO in 2008 and under his leadership the company expanded its service offerings from brick and mortar to mobile and on campus programs and even online courses (visit Learning Cloud for similar courses).
+He became CEO in 2008 and under his leadership the company expanded its service offerings from brick and mortar to mobile, on campus programs and even online courses (visit Learning Cloud for similar courses).

 But Chris had a different dream.
 For several years he had wanted to start a non-profit organization that would be integral to the Bay Area’s cultural fabric and significantly impact the next generation.
 In 2013, he says, “It was time to give birth to a new vision.”